urbanspr1nter/nesthing/docs/PPU.md

 00000000
 ```

-Here, we can clearly see the "1" that has been formed.
+Here, we can clearly see the **1** that has been formed.
 Each individual value at a specific bit location in the low and high merged value corresponds to the color index at a specific palette.

-Therefore that is why it is important to know the attribute byte which corresponds to this background tile in order to pick the paltte, and then the specific color offset from this palette (colors 0, 1, 2, or 3) based on this merged result.
+This is why it is important to know the attribute byte which corresponds to this background tile in order to pick the palette, and then the specific color offset from this palette (colors 0, 1, 2, or 3) based on this merged result.

 In this case, we know that the pixels forming the `1` uses the second color (1) of its palette to form the character, while the first color (0) of its palette is used as the background color.